Not long ago I had dinner with an academic and bestselling author from the University of Virginia.

 Sobering.
 But that’s only an opinion – and he’s talking about the very long term.

-The odds of it happening anytime soon are much smaller than readers of dystopian novels might imagine.
+The chances of it happening anytime soon are much smaller than readers of dystopian novels might imagine.

 Only a few nations have nuclear weapons capable of reaching the United States.
 Using them against us would be suicidal.